GaiaNet-AI/docs/docs/node-guide/cli-options.md

 ## `gaianet init`

-You can use `gaianet init` to download the model files including the chat model like Llama-2-7b and the embedding model like all-MiniLM-L6-v2, the dataset for the RAG application, and init the model.
+You can use `gaianet init` to download the model files including the chat model like Llama-2-7b and the embedding model like all-MiniLM-L6-v2, the dataset for the RAG application, and init the node.

 * `./gaianet init` will init the default node.
 It's an RAG application with Gaianet knowledge.
 * `./gaianet init mua` will init a node with the MUA project knowledge.